This post may contain affiliate links.

 - Super kid friendly and fun.
 I will warn you, if you are planning on letting the kiddos help you pick out marshmallows, grab 5 extra boxes.
 My little guy was NO help in that department, but he sure loved the job of getting the marshmallows.
 None of them actually ended up in the cookies!

-- A possible St. Patrick's Day treat.
-We don't really do a lot of green stuff for St. Patrick's Day here, but a fun treat that the little leprechauns would love is always a great idea to me.
+- A fun St. Patrick’s Day treat.
+We don’t really do a lot of green stuff for St. Patrick’s Day here, but a fun treat that the little leprechauns would love is always a great idea to me.

 - Easy to whip up.
 Nothing fancy, just a classic chocolate chip cookie with a fun twist.
+You just need about 10 minutes to make the cookie dough and then you are set to bake.

 - Make sure the butter is not too soft.
 If you press on it, there will be an imprint, but it should not collapse or have any of the shiny gloss of warm butter.
 It will still be solid and cool to touch.
 Butter can literally make or break your baked good.